Target standards for public libraries have been developed and the libraries' subsidy more than tripled.

 Show all Profile-News...

 Austria/ 4.
 Current issues in cultural policy development and debate

 4.1 Main cultural policy issues and priorities

 The points of emphasis in the art and culture support for the current legislative period are outlined in the government programme for the years 2008-2013.
 In 2008 the budget for art and culture was EUR 388 million, while in 2009/2010 it was increased by a total of EUR 50 million to EUR 438 million.
-In comparison to other countries, the budget for art and culture in Austria was maintained at the previous year's level in 2011 despite the difficult economic situation.
+In comparison to other countries, the budget for art and culture in Austria has been maintained at this level despite the difficult economic situation.

 The key aspects and the measures taken so far are characterised as follows:

 - support for the new generation and contemporary art: support for young contemporary art through the extension of scholarship programmes in all branches; strengthened measures to raise the international profile of Austrian artists; the budget was raised from EUR 4.5 million to EUR 6 million and 90 Start Scholarships were awarded, which are intended to help young artists in their work and to help them become more involved in the Austrian and international arts scene (62% of these were women).

 - improvement of working conditions in the cultural field: continuation of the reform of the social security insurance for artists; since 2011, the new Artists' Social Security Structural Act (KSV-SG) has entered into force, which provides for the establishment of a service centre for artists as the central contact point for self-employed and directly employed artist under the aegis of the Austrian Social Insurance Authority for Business (SVA).
 A further amendment concerns the possibility of registering an idle period of self-employed activity of artists in order to be able to apply for unemployment benefits if necessary.